Author Spotlight: JAL

 Lifelong Love of Writing

 For as long as I can remember, I have enjoyed writing.
 The first writing experience I can recall is a fifth-grade report about cats.
 I’m sure the teacher expected a couple of paragraphs, but I turned in a bundle of six single-spaced pages!
 In college, majoring in biology meant writing plenty of technical laboratory reports.
 In graduate school for my Master of Public Health degree, I chose to write a thesis instead of taking the exam.
 Most students wrote a thesis of around 120 to 140 pages, but mine was well over 300 because of the logistic regression modeling!
 I began freelance writing in 2009 for a couple of different websites while also working as an epidemiologist.
-Because of some health problems for me and my then-infant son, working outside of the home became impossible.
+Because of some health problems for my then-infant son and me, working outside of the home became impossible.
 I transitioned to full-time freelancing in September 2011.